VCell

-Virtual Cell (VCell) is an open-source software platform for modeling and simulation of living organisms, primarily cells.
+VCell (Virtual Cell) is an open-source software platform for modeling and simulation of living organisms, primarily cells.
 It has been designed to be a tool for a wide range of scientists, from experimental cell biologists to theoretical biophysicists.

 Concept

-Virtual Cell is an advanced software platform for modeling and simulating reaction kinetics, membrane transport and diffusion in the complex geometries of cells and multicellular tissues.
+VCell is an advanced software platform for modeling and simulating reaction kinetics, membrane transport and diffusion in the complex geometries of cells and multicellular tissues.
 VCell models have a hierarchical tree structure.
 The trunk level is the "Physiology" consisting of compartments, species and chemical reactions, and reaction rates that are functions of concentrations.
 Given initial concentrations of species, VCell can calculate how these concentrations change over time.
 How these numerical simulations are performed, is determined through a number of "Applications", which specify whether simulations will be deterministic or stochastic, and spatial or compartmental; multiple "Applications" can also specify initial concentrations, diffusion coefficients, flow rates and a variety of modeling assumptions.
 Thus "Applications" can be viewed as computational experiments to test ideas about the physiological system.
 Each "Application" corresponds to a mathematical description, which is automatically translated into the VCell Math Description Language.
 Multiple "Simulations", including parameter scans and changes in solver specifications, can be run within each "Application".

 Models can range from the simple to the highly complex, and can represent a mixture of experimental data and purely theoretical assumptions.

-The Virtual Cell can be used as a distributed application over the Internet or as a standalone application.
+VCell can be used as a distributed application over the Internet or as a standalone application.
 The graphical user interface allows construction of complex models in biologically relevant terms: compartment dimensions and shape, molecular characteristics, and interaction parameters.
 VCell converts the biological description into an equivalent mathematical system of differential equations.
 Users can switch back-and-forth between the schematic biological view and the mathematical view in the common graphical interface.
 Indeed, if users desire, they can manipulate the mathematical description directly, bypassing the schematic view.
 VCell allows users a choice of numerical solvers to translate the mathematical description into software code which is executed to perform the simulations.
 The results can be displayed on-line, or they can be downloaded to the user's computer in a wide variety of export formats.
 The Virtual Cell license allows free access to all members of the scientific community.

 Users may save their models in the VCell DataBase, which is maintained on servers at U. Connecticut.
 The VCell Database uses an access control system with permissions to allow users to maintain their models private, share them with select collaborators or make them public.
 The VCell website maintains a searchable list of models that are public and associated with research publications.

 VCell Models can be formulated as reaction networks or based on reaction rules.
 A model can be simulated using many physical assumptions: deterministic, stochastic or hybrid deterministic/stochastic; non-spatial compartmental, simulating only reaction kinetics, or with explicit spatial geometries accounting also for diffusion and flow.
 A new experimental feature allows for reaction-diffusion models in changing geometries (top).